mulukenm/python-from-scratch/README.md

 This is compilation of codes to learn Python from scratch.
 The codes are focused on Python's application to Data science and assembled from different sources including books and other online courses.

-Python is very popular and powerful language and has become an essential tool in lots of scientific applications.
-Its applications include data science, machine learning, artificial intelligence, computer vision, image processiong etc.
+Python is very popular and powerful language and has become an essential tool in lots of scientific and other specialized applications.
+Its applications include data science, machine learning, artificial intelligence, computer vision, image processiong, back-end web development etc.